afichet/exr-diff/README.md

 # EXR Diff

-This is a very simple tool to generate a Delta E 2000 image difference between two EXR files.
+This is a very simple tool to generate a Delta E 2000 image difference between two EXR files using D65 white achromatic reference illuminant (CIE 1931 2°).

 It is meant to be compiled easily without any headache on any platform.

 It is **not** meant to be fancy or bloated.

+**Warning!
+This tool does not currently support:**

+- **Custom chromaticities: chromaticities specified in the EXR header will be ignored.
+Rec 709 is assumed.
+If you're using any other colorspace, the resulting Delta E will not be correct.**
+- **Luminance chrominance images.**

 ## Compilation
 Clone the repository: